Levemir FlexPen, 100 me/ml 3 ml cartridges in syringe pens 5 pcs

 Overdose

-There is no specific dose that causes insulin overdose, but hypoglycemia can develop gradually if too high a dose has been administered for a particular patient.
+There is no specific dose that causes insulin overdose, but hypoglycemia can develop gradually if the dose is too high for a particular patient.

-Treatment: Mild hypoglycemia can be managed by the patient by ingesting glucose, sugar, or carbohydrate-rich foods.
-Therefore, it is recommended that diabetics carry sugar, candy, cookies, or sweet fruit juice with them at all times.
+Treatment: the patient can eliminate mild hypoglycemia himself by ingesting glucose, sugar or carbohydrate-rich foods.
+Therefore, patients with diabetes are recommended to constantly carry sugar, sweets, cookies or sweet fruit juice with them.

-In case of severe hypoglycemia, when the patient is unconscious, 0.5 to 1 mg of glucagon should be administered either by injection or by injection (can be administered by a trained person) or by an IV solution of dextrose (glucose) (can only be administered by a medical professional).
-Dextrose should also be administered intravenously if the patient does not regain consciousness 10-15 minutes after glucagon administration.
-After recovery of consciousness, the patient is advised to take a meal rich in carbohydrates to prevent recurrence of hypoglycemia.
+In case of severe hypoglycemia, when the patient is unconscious, 0.5 to 1 mg of glucagon should be administered IM or SC (can be administered by a trained person) or IV dextrose (glucose) solution (can only be administered by a healthcare professional).
+It is also necessary to administer dextrose intravenously if the patient does not regain consciousness 10–15 minutes after the administration of glucagon.
+After regaining consciousness, the patient is advised to eat a meal rich in carbohydrates to prevent recurrence of hypoglycemia.

 ---|---|